UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 Computational complexity is a major field in computer science, and we will only very briefly touch on the subject here.
 It is foundational in understanding computation as an idea, and underpins many areas of modern computing such as the theory of cryptography.
 For our purposes it will be enough to get a flavour of how we can study algorithms for their complexity properties, but you may wish to consult the reference texts for this week (or many other standard computer science texts) if you are interested in understanding complexity in a deeper and more rigorous way.

-**Complexity tells us how the time and space useage of solutions to a problem changes with respect to the size of its input.**
+**Complexity tells us how the time and space usage of solutions to a problem changes with respect to the size of its input.**

 Most commonly in numerical computing scenarios we are concerned with the time complexity of an algorithm, although there are occasions when you may have to worry about space complexity as well.